irit-melodi/irit-stac/README.md

 ## Prerequisites

 1. Python 2.7.
 Python 3 might also work.
-2. pip (see educe README if you do not)
+2. pip 1.5 or higher (see educe README if you do not)
 3. virtualenv (optional [grumble], can be installed with pip)
 4. git (to keep up with educe/attelo changes)
 5. graphviz (for visualising graphs)